tkellogg/tkellogg.github.com/_posts/2023-10-01-interpretability.md

 I was ecstatic.
 Finally an ML "explanation" with nearly zero overhead, anyone can learn how to use LLMs and when to trust them.

+Some areas I'd love to see improvement:

+- _**Self-awareness**_: It would be a huge help to everyone if LLMs could tell you the parts they're not sure about.
+    There's [promising research][aware] that looks at the internal state of the LLM and guesses if it's hallucinating, but it [has problems][aware-counter].
+- _**Tone adjustment**_: Assuming the model is self-aware in regards to truthfulness, ideally the model could use softer language to indicate when it's lying.
+Like, "I'm not sure about this but...".
+I'm not convinced LLMs can do this on their own, but it seems like a black box approach might work.
+For example, there are [libraries][jsonformer] that force LLM output to conform to a schema by wrapping the LLM and preventing invalid sequences of words.
+I could see a similar approach that combined both approaches; the wrapper predicts if the model is hallucinating and forces only softer language to be generated.
+I'm not smart enough to pull that off, so I'm hoping it's actually possible.
+- _**Mind melding**_: Alright, not sure what word to use here, but everyone has a different mental model, like we talked about earlier.
+It would be great if an LLM were able to adjust it's explanations based on who it's talking to.
+For example, if I'm explaining how a software component works, I use completely different language when talking to a sales person versus a fellow engineer.
+This seems like a far-out request, but it also seems necessary.
+- _**Referential transparency**_: in other words, sending the same text to an LLM should always give the same result.
+    This is actually 100% solved via the `temperature` parameter for most open source LLMs.
+However, OpenAI will change traffic flow under high load in a way that has the same effect as ignoring this parameter.
+It's an easy problem to solve — OpenAI could offer a `failure_mode` parameter that lets you fail requests if they can't be served by the ideal expert (rather than routing through a sub-optimal expert).
+I actually agree with OpenAI on this decision as a default behavior, but it keeps coming up as a reason why software engineers won't trust LLMs.

 Of course, there's a long way to go.
 But for once, it actually seems attainable.
 And it'll be an exciting ride, seeing what people come up with.